 Yeah, I’m not sure just how good an idea the cursing of a badass witch hunter is.
 Sure it’s later revealed that she linked her own immortality with his so that someday she could return but this also results in 800 years of Kaulder kicking the shit out of evil witches.
 I’m betting there are a lot of witches out there who’d wished she’d just taken one for the team and died.
 Given a closer look her plan is even dumber than it first appears as it hinges on the priest that came with Kaulder to notice the still beating heart of the “dead” witch and that it is somehow tied to the very burnt but surprisingly not dead Kaulder.
 I’m not sure what Dark Age priest would pick up a beating heart from the withered corpse of a witch and think, “We should totally save this for later.”

-This is all from a flashback we get towards the end of the movie where Kaulder finds out that the organization called The Axe and Cross, which he has been working for all these centuries in his endless war against witches, have had the Witch Queen’s heart hidden all these years without telling him.
+This is all from a flashback we get towards the end of the movie where Kaulder finds out that the organization called The Axe and Cross, which he has been working for all these centuries in his endless war against witches, has had the Witch Queen’s heart hidden all these years without telling him.
 Sure if they had destroyed the heart good ole Kaulder would have died as well and they’d have lost their best fighter, but at the time the priest held up that beating heart Kaulder was basically a burnt skeleton screaming in agony.
 So severing the connection would have seemed like the merciful thing to do at the time.
 They certainly had no idea he’d heal up and become an immortal fighter for Truth, Justice and the Catholic Way.

-After the opening the movie then jumps those 800 years into the future where we see Kaulder still keeping dangerous magic in its place.
-Over that time period he has had a series of priests named Dolan (named after the one who entered the original Plague Tree with him), and they’ve spent their time playing the part of Alfred to Kaulder’s Batman, which would explain why they cast Michael Caine to play one of them.
+After the opening, the movie then jumps those 800 years into the future where we see Kaulder still keeping dangerous magic in its place.
+Over that time period, he has had a series of priests named Dolan (named after the one who entered the original Plague Tree with him), and they’ve spent their time playing the part of Alfred to Kaulder’s Batman, which would explain why they cast Michael Caine to play one of them.
 After serving at Kaulder’s side for fifty years Dolan the 36th is retiring and to be replaced by Dolan the 37th (Elijah Wood), but before he can enjoy even one day of retirement he is tortured and cursed by an evil witch named Belial (Ólafur Darri Ólafsson).
 Belial is one of the film’s key failures as not only does he look like a low rent Russian mobster but he never once comes across as scary or even remotely a threat to Vin Diesel’s Kaulder.

 This is one of those films that you know they were hoping to hit franchise gold with, but alas that was not to be.
 The only claim to fame The Last Witch Hunter has is that it beat Jem and the Holograms on its opening weekend (a feat in itself still more daunting than the Witch Queen we got here).
-If you are big fan of Vin Diesel it may be worth checking out, but if you want to see a good witch hunting movie I suggest giving Hansel & Gretel: Witch Hunters a spin.
+If you are big fan of Vin Diesel it may be worth checking out, but if you want to see a good witch-hunting movie I suggest giving Hansel & Gretel: Witch Hunters a spin.

 The Last Witch Hunter (2015)